 Let’s face it, no company is going to offer a service like a bank account out of the goodness of their heart.
 These are some of the main ways banks cover the cost of providing free current accounts:

-- Fees and charges – as well as interest, banks might charge daily fees for overdrafts, and charges for exceeding your limit or if you try to make a payment without having enough money in your account.
+- Fees and charges: banks might charge daily interest for overdrafts or for exceeding your limit, or if you try to make a payment without having enough money in your account.

 What does this mean for me?

-If you want your money to work for you, need to know what it’s currently doing.
-So now you know what it does in the bank, find out what it’s doing for you by making a plan with our Budget Builder.
+If you want your money to work for you, you need to know what it’s currently doing.
+So now you know what it does in the bank, find out what it’s doing for you by making a plan with our Budget Builder